bodo-ai/Bodo/docs/api_docs/BodoSQL.md

 -   `#!sql TIMESTAMP_FROM_PARTS(date_expr, time_expr)`
     The first overload is equivalent to `DATE_FROM_PARTS` but also takes in an hour, minute and second (which can be out of bounds just like the month/day).
 Optionally takes in a nanosecond value, and a timezone value for the output.
 If the timezone is not specified, the output is timezone-naive.
+Note that if any numeric argument cannot be converted to an int64, then it will become NULL.

     Note: timezone argument is not supported at this time.